GPTP-workshop/gptp-workshop.github.io/schedule.md

 ---

 The 2021 workshop schedule is currently being assembled.
-We shall first list the presentations as they have been announced to us.
-Talks have been listed in the order they were announced to us.
+We shall first list the presentations in the order they have been announced to us.
+If you scroll down, you can see the program of the days taking shape.

 ## Keynote Talks
 [Randolph Nesse](https://www.randolphnesse.com/) Research Professor of Life Sciences, and Founding Director (2014-2019),